SubiyaCryolite/jds/README.md

 I plan on adding this functionality soon.

 #License
-JDS is used the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause)
+JDS is licensed under the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause)

 #Development
-I highly recommend the use of the [IntelliJ IDE](https://www.jetbrains.com/idea/download/)
+I highly recommend the use of the [IntelliJ IDE](https://www.jetbrains.com/idea/download/) for development.

 #Special Thanks
 To all the users and contributors!